 These root bridges though.
 They’re actually everywhere, local tribes have been training the roots of banyan trees for longer than anyone can remember.
 They were never meant to be a tourist attraction, they’re a legit way to get across the river that runs through the valley and probably storms through it during the rainy season.
-What’s incredible about these bad boys is as grow older they just get stronger, as opposed to anything in the West which will fuck out the day after the warranty expires.
+What’s incredible about these bad boys is as grow older they just get stronger, as opposed to anything in the West which will go utterly tits-up the day after the warranty expires.
 The most famous root bridge is the double decker which is really close to Byron’s place and it’s also right next to a popular swimming pool which we just bypassed on the way to our private pond.
-By the time we got back, everyone had fucked off and once again we had the place to ourselves in order to repeatedly photograph the bridge from every bastard angle.
+By the time we got back, everyone had buggered off and once again we had the place to ourselves in order to repeatedly photograph the bridge from every bastard angle.

 I’ve never seen anything so fantastic and photogenic in my whole life, I shit you not.
 We spent a while here, chilling and taking photos, I couldn’t get over the fact that these twisted mass of roots were over 160 years old.
 It’s beautiful.
 Even if it does look like it’d come alive at any minute and consume you and your bones would become part of the tree and your soul would haunt the region forever… yeah nah, I should probably stop watching horror movies.

 Of course there’s a stall selling drinks and snacks and there’s a woman who I think is called Dil who sells… something… I don’t even know what it is (Edit: I have since discovered that this earthly wonder is bhel puri) but Joe bought a packet, and by “packet” I mean “newspaper cone”.
 She’s basically chilling there surrounded by all these ingredients which she throws together to order in a bucket and mixes it up.
 It’s a puffed rice base then I don’t even know what she adds.
 Onions, coriander, chilli powder, lemon juice, fuck knows what else.
 I tried a bit and several of my tastebuds went on strike because they couldn’t cope with the sheer awesomeness of it.
-It’s tangy and spicy and all of those flavours I love so much and would eat metric fuck tonnes of if I didn’t think it’d strip my stomach lining in minutes.
+It’s tangy and spicy and all of those flavours I love so much and would eat metric crap tonnes of if I didn’t think it’d strip my stomach lining in minutes.
 I made a vow to locate and consume as much of this stuff during the remainder of my trip.
-I don’t have a fucking clue what it’s called though.
+I don’t have a clue what it’s called though.
 I just know it’s conjured from joy.

 So Byron’s is a cool place to stay.
 Considering he’s cornered the market his prices are ridiculously reasonable.
 There are little shacks and you can eat at if you wanted to live off instant noodles and hey, I won’t judge if you do, I spent many years living off instant noodles until I moved to Brighton and turned into a pretentious foodie.
 But it’s lovely to eat with the other backpackers in the evening and you’re welcome to stuff as much as you want into your facehole.
 They just lay out the food and you help yourself, and they keep it coming until you’re satisfied, and all for ₹130.
 A bed is ₹300.
 He’ll pack you a chowmein lunch to take away so you can spend the day hiking and swimming for ₹80.
 You know how when something seems too good to be true it often isn’t?
 In this case it is.
 It’s actually totally true.
 And Byron himself is one of the most chilled out guys you could ever hope to meet, he just rolls with life.
 He’s an animist which is basically the belief that nature is god and you just can’t ever imagine him getting angry.
 He asked Jessica if he could have a nip of her whiskey “for my digestion” because his wife had thrown his bottle of booze away.
 “She doesn’t want me to die early,” he explained, “and I’m ok with that.”
 He’s also very, very proud of the local water which he served us in jugs with dinner.
 He says you won’t find purer water anywhere else and everyone can safely drink it.
 I thought of the film of crap that covered us when we emerged from the pool earlier.
 Yeeeaaahhh… I’ll stick to the bottled water, thanks mate.

 The people of Nongriat make their money selling bay leaves.
-You’ll see big sacks everywhere totally packed full of the fuckers but they can pretty much look after themselves down there.
+You’ll see big sacks everywhere totally packed full of the buggers but they can pretty much look after themselves down there.
 Byron explained that everything they sell they can just go into the forest and pick.
 There are plenty of different fruit trees and he said that before the fruit becomes ripe, to them they are vegetables.
 They just cook them up and eat them as savoury food.
 There are wooden boxes everywhere too, each home seems to have their own and they’re full of bees for honey.
 They’ve got their shit proper sorted down here.

 Dude, I wish so much that I could have stayed longer here but my Indian visa was coming to an end and anyway, I had to get to Kathmandu to meet my sister.
 Me, Joe, Jessica and another bloke we’d met called Sam spent some hours hiking around the valley, up and down steps, swimming in pools and checking out the various root bridges.
 It’s like some kind of paradise.
 You could spend weeks down here, once you’re here you never want to leave and not only because leaving would involve walking back up the 3000 steps you came down to get here.
 I could only stay for two nights.
 Gutted.
 Utterly gutted.

-Tell you what though, all those steps every fucking day, your muscles will absolutely despise you.
+Tell you what though, all those steps every day, your muscles will absolutely despise you.
 I ached so much I was hobbling but fear not, because I was hanging with hippies and hanging with hippies is educational.
 I’d heard of Tiger Balm before but I never really knew what it was used for and apparently, smearing my calfs with the red stuff would help with the pain.
 I had my doubts.
 I’m always hugely skeptical of non-Western remedies, but bugger me backwards if this shit didn’t work!
 And I was told that the white stuff was good for headaches and insect bites.
 Every day’s a school day.

-The others were hanging around for longer than me and on my last morning we headed to Rainbow Falls to hang out before I had to fuck off.
+The others were hanging around for longer than me and on my last morning we headed to Rainbow Falls to hang out before I had to leave.
 There are two ways out of Nongriat.
 One is to go back the way you came, back up the 3000 steps then catch a bus back to Cherrapunji, or there’s the back way where you walk all the way back to town with the option to stop at this waterfall on the way.
 This seemed doable on Heprit’s hand drawn map but Byron told me the reality was different.
 Basically, you come to a fork in the trail where the right fork leads to Cherrapunji and the left to Rainbow Falls.
 Great.
 But from the fork to the falls was a good hour uphill, then I’d have to head back to the fork to take the right path to town unless I hired a guide to take me a short cut through the bushes to pick up the trail I needed thus giving me an extra hour at the falls.
 That worked for me.
 What no bastard tells you though is that the staircase up the back way was created by the devil himself with the abject suffering of mankind in mind.
 I’d said goodbye to Joe, Jessica and Sam, and Byron’s father-in-law lead me part of the way up the steps before shaking my hand and leaving.
 Fair enough, I was struggling.
 But how far could it be, right?

 I mean… right…?